timsainb/kinectacq/docs/source/index.rst

 Welcome to kinectacq documentation!
 ===================================

 A template for acquiring  data on an Azure Kinect rig.

+This template is a work in progress.

 Contents
 --------